 TGbi editor: Please modify the 4th paragraph of 13.2.3 as follows:

-The S1KH shall derive the PTK mutually with the R1KH(11ba), the derived PTK including the Key derivation key (KDK) if WUR frame protection is negotiated.
-If WUR frame protection is negotiated, the S1KH shall derive a WTK from the KDK.
+The S1KH shall derive the PTK mutually with the R1KH(11ba)t.
+If WUR frame protection is negotiated, the S1KH shall derive a WTK from the KDK, which is part of the derived PTK.

 Text to be adopted (for CID 890) ends here.